RatingWidget/wordpress-plugin/readme.txt

 ---

 > #### Are you a designer?
-> Help us to enrich Rating-Widget's themes collection by adding more thumb & star ratings designs at - http://rating-widget.com/contribute-rating-design/
+> Help us to enrich Rating-Widget's star & thumb themes collection.
+Add more thumb & star ratings designs at - http://rating-widget.com/contribute-rating-design/

 ---